Elevate your winter vacation at these top places to go snowmobiling in the United States.

 PLAN YOUR TRIP: Visit Fodor’s Vermont Guide

-About 40 minutes south of Salt Lake City in northern Utah, the Daniels Summit Lodge is the base camp for a network of over 200 miles of snowmobile trails, ranging from novice to expert levels.
-Specializing in snowmobile experiences, the lodge takes riders out through Strawberry Valley utilizing their extraordinary inventory of 100 vehicles.
-The guided tours will take you out alongside the scenic vistas of Strawberry Ridge and get you back in time to warm up at happy hour.
+Utah is one of the very best places to go snowmobiling in the U.S. About 40 minutes south of Salt Lake City in northern Utah, the Daniels Summit Lodge is a self-proclaimed “snowmobiler’s paradise,” and it’s the base camp for a network of over 200 miles of groomed snowmobile trails ranging from novice to expert levels.
+Riders buzz through Strawberry Valley, utilizing their extraordinary inventory of 100 vehicles.
+The two-hour or half-day guided tours will take you out alongside the scenic vistas of Strawberry Ridge and get you back to the lodge in time to warm up at happy hour.

 PLAN YOUR TRIP: Visit Fodor’s Park City and the Southern Wasatch Guide

-With a snowmobiling outback referred to as “Maine’s Wilderness Jewel,” the Katahdin Region has a network of curated trails that stretch out more than 400 miles.
-A longstanding local culture, snowmobiling is the favorite winter sport throughout the region, with local businesses offering snowmobile parking, repair shops, and many organized rides throughout the trails.
-The area’s trails are well maintained by dedicated volunteers, thanks to the many snowmobile clubs and the community of enthusiasts.
+Snowmobiling in Maine is positively pleasant in the Katahdin Region, which has a network of curated trails that stretch out more than 400 miles.
+Often referred to as “Maine’s Wilderness Jewel,” snowmobiling is the favorite winter sport in this region, with local businesses offering snowmobile parking, repair shops, and many organized rides throughout the trails.
+The area’s trails are well marked and well maintained by dedicated volunteers, thanks to the many snowmobile clubs and the community of enthusiasts.

 PLAN YOUR TRIP: Visit Fodor’s Maine Guide